 In the old days – before the world wide web or before women were even permitted to vote, it would have been very difficult (but not impossible) for a person to pursue their passion and spend the necessary time and effort to turn it into a profitable business.
 Men were expected to “do the right thing” and be the provider.
 Women were expected to stay home and be the dutiful wife.
 Today, pursuing your passion is possible … If you but dare to dream!

 There are some real-life classic examples that we can all look up to.
 Bill Gates dropped out of school and pursued his passion for computers.
 Disney’s passion for animation gave us Mickey Mouse and Disney World.
 I knew Steve Fraser, one of the most amazing landscape photographers when he was just “ordinary” – before he turned his passion into a business that enabled him to live his dream life.
-One of the Equipped 4 Success directors is the author of numerous books on how to knit cute Collectible Dolls.
+My sister is the author of numerous books on how to knit cute Collectible Dolls.
 She knew she would never make any money trying to sell the knitted dolls she loves to knit.
 She applied her thinking to it and now sells books on how to knit those dolls.

 So, what are you passionate about?
 What’s selling well is often not what you would expect.
 If you love writing, you can look at becoming a professional blogger.
 If you love cooking, you can open a restaurant, start a catering business or operate a mobile food business.
 The list is endless.
-So many options, so many possibilities – There’s nothing to stop you apart from your own fears.
+So many options and possibilities – There’s nothing to stop you apart from your own fears.

 Apart from the skills that you required for your hobby, you will need to have the right mindset and attitude.
 You need to have an abundance mindset.
 Don’t think that something cannot be done just because you haven’t got the resources to do it with.
 Just think … in 10 short years we’ve gone from a phone that barely sent a text message to have the equivalent of a supercomputer with 24/7 internet access that’s more powerful than the huge mainframe computers years ago.
 Processes that once cost millions are now available for cents.
 Anything is possible.
 Remember, if the Wright Brothers didn’t have that attitude, international travel would be very different today.